straysheep-dev/ansible-role-configure_updates/README.md

     - role: straysheep_dev.configure_updates
 ```

 For more advanced inventory-based usage, you'll want to use inventory groups, or [`host_group_vars`](https://docs.ansible.com/projects/ansible/latest/inventory_guide/intro_inventory.html#organizing-host-and-group-variables).

-In all cases, you'll need to replicate the entire block from [`defaults/main.yml`](./defaults/main.yml) since the tasks are expecting that list and all params to iterate over when building the cron template.
+> [!TIP]
+> You do not need to repeat the entirety of [`defaults/main.yml`](./defaults/main.yml) in each group variable section.
+The task will iterate over all items in the list of `update_cron_jobs:`.
+If you just want `update-packages` and `reboot-logic`, you can completely ignore and leave out the variables for the `update-wazuh` task.

 License
 -------